Haripriya9851/MBTA-On-Time-Prediction-Accuracy-Analysis/README.md

 - The MBTA wants to improve their On-Time prediction model to provide accurate predictions to improve operational efficiency and ridership.

 # Objective of the Analysis:
-To Recommend significant factors to add in MBTA on-time prediction model to improve it’s accuracy thereby improving their ridership and operational efficiency.
+- To Recommend significant factors to add in MBTA on-time prediction model to improve it’s accuracy thereby improving their ridership and operational efficiency.

+# Methodology:
+## The analysis was done in several steps leveraging R Programming:
+1. Exploratory Data Analysis (EDA): This phase involved inspecting the relationships between the features and the target variable, along with handling data integration potential data issues.
+2. Hypothesis Testing: An ANOVA,Chi-square and Correlation test was conducted to explore the statistical differences in prediction accuracy across transportation modes.
+3. Linear Modeling: A linear regression model was fit to predict the accuracy of MBTA’s model, considering route, ridership, and month as predictors.
+4. Feature Selection: Both stepwise regression and lasso regression were employed to assess feature importance and select the most relevant predictors.

+## Statistical Techniques
+- Linear Regression: This model was used to examine the relationship between the predictors and model accuracy.
+- Stepwise Regression: This method automatically selected the most significant features based on AIC criteria.
+- Lasso Regression: Lasso regularization was applied to shrink coefficients of less important features, simplifying the model.

+R Code:
+Report:
+PPT: